enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/items/cracked_quartz_knot.md

 ;;;;;

 On the other hand, its ability to accelerate constructs is massively enhanced.
-When used as a mana source for a construct, its casting speed is **doubled**.
+When inserted into a construct, its casting speed is **doubled**.

-Obviously though, this means said construct will not be able to use mana at all, even indirectly.
+However, doing so will vastly limit the construct's capabilities, as it will have no access to mana.

 ;;;;;